 Bargaining with the Devil: When to Negotiate, When to FightSimon & Schuster #ad - The art of negotiation—from one of the country’s most eminent practitioners and the Chair of the Harvard Law School’s Program on Negotiation.
 One of the country’s most eminent practitioners of the art and science of negotiation offers practical advice for the most challenging conflicts—when you are facing an adversary you don’t trust, who may harm you, or who you may even feel is evil.

-Bargaining with the Devil: When to Negotiate, When to Fight #ad - This lively, informative, emotionally compelling book identifies the tools one needs to make wise decisions about life’s most challenging conflicts.
+This lively, informative, emotionally compelling book identifies the tools one needs to make wise decisions about life’s most challenging conflicts.

 Beyond Winning: Negotiating to Create Value in Deals and DisputesHarvard University Press #ad - Too often, cases don't settle, relationships fall apart, deals blow up, justice is delayed.
 It offers a fresh look at negotiation, and deals into better deals, through practical, aimed at helping lawyers turn disputes into deals, tough-minded problem-solving techniques.
 Conflict is inevitable, in both deals and disputes.

-Beyond Winning: Negotiating to Create Value in Deals and Disputes #ad - Yet when clients call in the lawyers to haggle over who gets how much of the pie, traditional hard-bargaining tactics can lead to ruin.
+Yet when clients call in the lawyers to haggle over who gets how much of the pie, traditional hard-bargaining tactics can lead to ruin.
 Beyond winning charts a way out of our current crisis of confidence in the legal system.

 The Adult Years: Mastering the Art of Self-RenewalJossey-Bass #ad - The adult years is a compelling look at adulthood as an opportunityfor continual revitalization, reorientation, and positive change.
 In this revised edition, frederic Hudson updates and refines hisvision, reflecting the extraordinary challenges we all face intoday's fast-paced, ever-changing society.
 Whether you are eighteenor eighty-eight, this classic best-selling guide will inspire youto unlock the power of personal renewal.

-The Adult Years: Mastering the Art of Self-Renewal #ad - If you are concerned about your own renewal and therenewal of our planet, you must read this book.
+If you are concerned about your own renewal and therenewal of our planet, you must read this book.
 James M. Praise for the first Edition "The most compelling book ever written on personal transition andtransformation.
 Kouzes, coauthor of The Leadership Challenge, Second Edition.

 The Completely Revised Handbook of Coaching: A Developmental ApproachJossey-Bass #ad - Grant ph.
 D. Evidence based coaching Handbook; faculty, coauthor, University of Sydney "I love this book.
 Praise for the completely revised handbook OF COACHING "Pam McLean has written a jewel of a book.
 This will become a well-used 'dog-eared, ' in the days before e-books guidebook for both the new and the seasoned coach.